-Sitting on the edge of the unmade bed, clothes strewn before my feet, the blinds and curtains half pulled open, body filled with emptiness, I longed for home.
+Saturday, sitting on the edge of the unmade bed, clothes strewn before my feet, the blinds and curtains half pulled open, body filled with emptiness, I longed for home (this is a true description, we currently have a major laundry problem).
 The familiarity of the things I grew up with; the same bed, smell of linen, sound of teaspoons swirling in teacups and tap tap tap on the edge of the mug.
 Shuffling up the stairs, along the hallway in woolen socks, avoiding any movements to avoid spilling tea on carpet.
 Scratching of excited claws at the base of the stairwell, waiting for a magical reappearance of aforementioned expert tea holder so morning routine of biscuits and walks could commence.
 Later the smell of home cooking, tomatoes, vegetable stocks, creamy soups and warm stews.
 The orientation of the sofas and the carefully adjusted gap between the armchair and coffee table so that hot beverages and after eight mints are always within arms reach.
 The familiar voices, smells, tastes, sounds, light.

 When life gets hard this is what I miss, what I long for in my chest.
 These senses are nostalgic of a time when life wasn't so hard, of a space where I was safe within the bubble my parents had blown up to protect me.
 When life is hard I yearn to be back home.
 Of course, being an adult means I can’t always go home and more often than not when life is hard is when I really can’t go home.